Sublattices of associahedra and permutohedra: Introduction

-As seen above, another source of finite bounded lattices that cannot be embedded into any associahedron is provided by the lattices~$\sB(m,n)$, for $\min\set{m,n}\geq2$.
+As seen above, another source of finite bounded lattices that cannot be embedded into any Tamari lattice is provided by the lattices~$\sB(m,n)$, for $\min\set{m,n}\geq2$.
 We introduce in Section~\ref{S:Veg2} a weakening, denoted by~\Veg{2}, of~\Gzp{2,2}, that is not satisfied by~$\sB(2,2)$ (Corollary~\ref{C:B22Config}).
 Hence~$\sB(2,2)$ is another counterexample to Geyer's conjecture.
 This lattice is represented in the right hand side of Figure~\ref{Fig:B13B22}.

 Our negative embedding result for the permutohedron~$\sP(4)$ raises the analogue of Geyer's question for permutohedra: namely, \emph{can every finite bounded lattice be embedded into some permutohedron}?
 Again, it is known that every permutohedron is bounded (cf. Caspard~\cite{Casp00}).
-As every associahedron~$\sA(n)$ is a sublattice (and, in fact, a \emph{retract}, see Corollary~\ref{C:PUnjoinfitsPn}) of the corresponding permutohedron~$\sP(n)$, every sublattice of an associahedron is also a sublattice of a permutohedron.
+Since every Tamari lattice~$\sA(n)$ is a sublattice (and, in fact, a \emph{retract}, see Corollary~\ref{C:PUnjoinfitsPn}) of the corresponding permutohedron~$\sP(n)$, every sublattice of a Tamari lattice is also a sublattice of a permutohedron.
 We disprove the question above in Theorem~\ref{T:B33}, by proving that \emph{the lattice~$\sB(3,3)$ cannot be embedded into any permutohedron}.
-Our proof starts with the observation that as~$\sB(3,3)$ is subdirectly irreducible, if it embeds into some permutohedron~$\sP(\ell)$, then it embeds into some Cambrian lattice~$\sP_U(\ell)$.
+Our proof starts with the observation that since~$\sB(3,3)$ is subdirectly irreducible, if it embeds into some permutohedron~$\sP(\ell)$, then it embeds into some Cambrian lattice~$\sA_U(\ell)$.